-These criteria include, but not limited to date of publication, credential of the author, reliability of the source, quality of discussions, depth of analyses, extent of contribution of the text to the development of the research area etc. Secondary data collection is discussed in greater depth in Literature Review chapter.
+These criteria include, but not limited to date of publication, credential of the author, reliability of the source, quality of discussions, depth of analyses, the extent of contribution of the text to the development of the research area etc.

 Primary data collection methods can be divided into two groups: quantitative and qualitative.